Graduate Diploma in Commerce

 How to apply

-Graduate Diploma in Commerce (GradDipCom) students are required to pass at least 120 points from courses at 200 or 300-level from the Bachelor of Commerce.
-Of these, 75 points must be at 300-level including 60 points in a single subject of the diploma (see also 'Subjects and courses' information below).
+Graduate Diploma in Commerce students are required to pass at least 120 points from courses at 200 or 300-level from Commerce subjects.
+Of these, 75 points must be at 300-level, including 60 points in a single subject.

-The flexible structure means students can tailor their programme according to their immediate needs and career goals.
-Students can choose to specialise by taking the majority of courses in a single subject area, or they can select a wider range of courses for a broader overview of commerce.
-Students can also choose to study the diploma part-time up to four years.
+The flexible structure means you can tailor your programme according to your immediate needs and career goals.
+You can choose to specialise by taking the majority of courses in a single subject area, or select a wider range of courses for a broader overview of commerce.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.